 They will be there with you in times of need, consoling you with their company, and they will be there in your times of joy, ready to play and join in the fun.

 Life with a Balinese is an adventure, always on the move and never dull.

-You will never be the same once your heart has been touched by these beautiful creatures.
+You will never be the same once these beautiful creatures touch your heart.